kohyamat/monisenforest-docker/README.md

 # monisenforest-docker

-Application for analysing permanent forest plot observation data (tree census and litterfall survey) of the Monitoring Site 1000.
+Data summarization and visualization tool for permanent forest plot observations (tree census and litterfall survey) of the Monitoring Sites 1000.

 ## Features